 With this in place, each time this Preset Message is sent to the patient, askmyGP will automatically be adding that SNOMED code to their record at the point of request completion.

-Codes may be also be added ad-hoc from the message thread, and to requests at the point of filing at completion, when setting it to wait, or when transferring it within a network.
+Codes may also be added ad-hoc from the message thread, to requests at the point of filing at completion, when setting it to wait, or when transferring it within a network.
 The coding interface remains similar in each case:

 - To add a code when viewing a request, click the 'Edit codes' icon: